 Step 1: Start by getting an Auto quote

 Get an Auto Insurance quote and select an insurer that offers a Telematics Discount (many of our partners will be implementing soon) to begin taking advantage of the My Driving Discount/Telematics Discount today.
-With Intact's My Driving Disocunt you automatically get you a 10% enrollment discount.
+With Intact's My Driving Discount you automatically get a 5% enrollment discount.

 Step 2: Setup your My Driving Discount/Telematics dongle